REAL ESTATE BUYING PROCESS IN THE DOMINICAN REPUBLIC

 The DOMINICAN REAL ESTATE GROUP INT'L. specializes in serving foreign buyers and international investors looking for a reliable and professional REAL ESTATE COMPANY to attend to ALL their Real Estate needs.

 The REAL ESTATE BUYING PROCESS in the DOMINICAN REPUBLIC is very simple and very friendly to foreign buyers and international investors.
-In fact, the DR has special tax incentives in the major tourist areas and legislation in place that give foreigners the same rights and privileges as Dominicans when it comes to buying REAL ESTATE IN THE DOMINICAN REPUBLIC.
+In fact, YES a foreigner can buy real estate in the DR, and there are special tax incentives and legislation in place that give foreigners the same rights and privileges as Dominicans when it comes to foreigners buying REAL ESTATE IN THE DOMINICAN REPUBLIC.

 The steps to purchase real estate in the DR are very similar to those in North America.
 REAL ESTATE transactions in the DOMINICAN REPUBLIC are governed by Property Registry Law No. 108-05 which documents ownership of properties by “Certificates of Title” issued by Title Registry Offices.